No, I don’t want to fill out your contact form

 You think email isn't accessible to assistive technology users

 I've heard the claim that you need a contact form to be compliant with some common accessibility standard - this is simply not true.
-If you don't beleive me, try and actually find this rule.9Further examples that would seem to suggest that this is not necessary is that the following organisations list an email to contact them: Equality and Human Rights Commission (the public body responsible for disability rights), Scope (a major disability equality charity) and AbilityNet (a charity building assistive technologies).
+If you don't believe me, try to actually find this rule.9Further examples that would seem to suggest that this is not necessary is that the following organisations list an email to contact them: Equality and Human Rights Commission (the public body responsible for disability rights), Scope (a major disability equality charity) and AbilityNet (a charity building assistive technologies).

 Listing an email is almost certainly easier to parse and understand than your contact form.